dutchers/docker-images/using-boot2docker.rst

 Linux Vs Mac
 ============

 boot2docker provides an native-like-feeling for working with boot2docker.
-Rather then rolling a kernel, you can sit behind a VM utilizing virtualbox to get started with docker.
+Rather then rolling a linux-kernel, you can sit behind a VM utilizing virtualbox to get started with docker.

 Download and Install
 ====================